-CABLE TV AND SATELLITE CONNECTIONS
+CABLE TV AND PORTABLE SATELLITE CONNECTIONS

-Cable television and satellite input connections are located in the shoreline compartment or in the utility compartment, depending on model.
+The cable television and portable satellite dish input connections are located in the utility or shoreline compartment depending on model.

-Exterior Cable TV and Satellite Connections (Located in shoreline or utility compartment, depending on model)
+Cable TV and Portable Satellite Connections (Located in the utility or shoreline compartment depending on model.)